visadb-io-Inc/ai-support-bot-knowledge-base/content/makereels/DEFAULT.md

 - Direct access: https://makereels.ai/account/settings#advanced
 - Options: Delete project OR Delete all data (not receoverable)
 - 3-day deletion period to avoid error deletion, after that permanantly delete.
+- Only user can and is responsible to perform this action, our team do not have access to this.

 ## Support & Resources